 Bringing Your Vision to Life

-Capstone for Impact (CFI) projects can take all forms.
+The only thing that limits a CFI is your imagination.
+Projects can take all forms.
 They range from research projects to publications, from dual degrees to starting a company.
 There are really no limits to how these projects are designed.

 Impact Accelerator Opportunities

-Impact Accelerator runs for four weeks in the summer; 20-30 hours/week.
+- Impact Accelerator runs for four weeks in the summer; 20-30 hours/week.

-Projects are not restricted geographically; may be done in or outside of Ann Arbor.
+- Projects are not restricted geographically; may be done in or outside of Ann Arbor.

 By the end of four weeks, students will submit a short personal reflection on how their Impact Accelerator project has informed their non-clinical professional development.